Liverpool F.C. Anfield Tour – A Review

-On our recent trip to Liverpool, Ben and I were lucky enough to be offered a tour of the Liverpool F.C. club, Anfield.
-We agreed to write a review in return for the tickets however all views below are my own and those of Ben.
+On our recent trip to Liverpool, Ben and I were lucky enough to be offered a Liverpool F.C.
+Anfield tour.
+We agreed to write a review in return for the tickets; however, all views below are my own and those of Ben.

 Buying the tour from BuyAGift.com

-Whether you buy the tour from BuyAGift.com yourself or are given it as a gift it is really easy to then go on to book the tour.
-Using the code you are given you just choose the date and time you prefer and then hey presto enter the info and book it.
+Whether you purchase the Anfield tour from BuyAGift.com yourself or receive it as a gift, booking the tour is really easy.
+Using the code you are given, simply choose the date and time you prefer, and then enter the information and book it.

-This means if you are buying it as a gift it is perfect as the recipient can choose the best date for them.
-Additionally, if they wanted to add extra people or extras like a guidebook or photos that can be done then too.
+This means that if you are buying it as a gift, it is perfect, as the recipient can choose the best date for themselves.
+Additionally, if they want to add extra people or extras, such as a guidebook or photos, that can also be done.

-As we went on a tour during the school holidays there is not a tour guide as such but a device with headphones which guides you around the stadium.
-The group of people we entered the stadium with was around 20 although that sort of number enters every 5-10 minutes so there are a number of people around.
-Everyone can move along at their own speed though.
+The group of people we entered the stadium with was around 20, although that number fluctuates every 5-10 minutes, so there are a number of people present.
+Everyone can move along at their own speed, though.

 Ben found this helpful as he finds big groups of people and feeling rushed around quite stressful.
-The fact we could go at our own speed listening to the parts we chose on the headset was perfect.
+The fact that we could go at our own speed, listening to the parts we chose on the headset, was perfect.

-There were however a number of guides around the stadium who were great to chat with and told us so many interesting facts which were nice.
+There were, however, a number of guides around the stadium who were great to chat with and shared many interesting facts, which was nice.

-The tour takes you through the stadium seeing the press areas, dressing rooms, players’ bar and of course through the tunnel to pitch-side with the dugout.
+The Anfield tour takes you through the stadium, seeing the press areas, dressing rooms, players’ bar and of course through the tunnel to pitch-side with the dugout.

-Then walking through the tunnel and sitting in the dugout feeling like a star really makes the tour special.
+Then walking through the tunnel and sitting in the dugout, feeling like a star, really makes the Anfield tour special.

-The ground has a great history which we heard all about both from the audio guide and also from the friendly guides around the tour.
-Ben is a big football fan and loved it.
-I am less interested in football but still found it quite interesting.
+The ground has a rich history, which we learned about from both the audio guide and the friendly guides during the tour.
+Ben is a big football fan and loves it.
+I am less interested in football, but I still found it quite interesting.

-The tour also includes entry to the museum which has so many trophies, kits and memorabilia from years gone by.
-This part is separate from the tour and next to The Boot Room restaurant in the stadium.
+The tour also includes entry to the museum, which features numerous trophies, kits, and memorabilia from years past.
+This part is separate from the Anfield tour and next to The Boot Room restaurant in the stadium.

 Our overall thoughts on the Liverpool F.C.
 Stadium tour

-For the price of £20 per adult and £12 per child, I think the tour is a great value.
-Gift vouchers from BuyAGift.com would be a lovely gift for any fan young or old.
-There was access to lifts when needed to ensure everyone could be part of the tour and no one missed out.
+For the price of £20 per adult and £12 per child, I think the Anfield tour is a great value.
+Gift vouchers from BuyAGift.com would be a lovely gift for any fan, young or old.
+There was access to lifts when needed to ensure that everyone could participate in the tour and no one was left behind.

 All the tour guides were helpful.
-The audio guides and going around the stadium at your own speed were perfect for us.
+The audio guides and exploring the stadium at our own pace were perfect for us.

 Tips for those going on the Liverpool F.C.
 Tour

-If you want to eat in The Boot Room afterwards it may be easier to book a table as there are some booths with TVs you will love but these are often booked when you arrive.
+If you plan to eat in The Boot Room afterwards, it may be easier to book a table, as there are some booths with TVs that you will love, but these are often booked upon arrival.

-Don’t wear anything green or even almost green if you want to have the photos taken with the replica cup as they use a green screen.
+Avoid wearing anything green or nearly green if you want to have photos taken with the replica cup, as they use a green screen.

 Hi